 Video from Intermission: This goes to the Video scene but without the audio changes, moving the run along or changing the Runner Stream Source.
 Use this if you've already gone to Intermission and then it's decided that a video should be played.

-Tech Issue: If you have a tech issue and need to go to Intermission during a run, you should press the Tech Issue Start button (it's a good idea to let runners/hosts know you're doing this first, and pause the speedrun timer).
-This will go to Intermission and mute the audio, but it won't stop the OBS recording.
+Tech Issue: If you have a tech issue and need to go to Intermission during a run, you should press the Tech Issue Start button (it's a good idea to let runners/hosts know you're doing this first).
+This will pause the timer, go to Intermission and take all audio OFF AIR, but it won't stop the OBS recording.
 At this point, you can jump into the 🔊LIVE Discord channel to talk to the host and runner without being heard on stream.
 Once the issue is over, press the Tech Issue Over button to continue the run - don't forget to unpause the timer as well.

-In addition, most buttons have some disable conditions.
+In addition, all buttons have some disable conditions.
 When a button is disabled, a message will appear on the button advising the reason:

 OBS Disconnected